awsdocs/aws-codestar-user-guide/doc_source/access-permissions.md

 # AWS CodeStar Access Permissions Reference<a name="access-permissions"></a>

- AWS CodeStar uses IAM to control which users have access to AWS CodeStar projects and their resources on your behalf\.
-When you add an IAM user to a project in a project role, policies and roles are applied to that user\.
-These policies and roles grant permissions and access to that user based on the project role\.
+ You can use AWS CodeStar as an IAM user, a federated user, the root user, or an assumed role\.
+All user types with the appropriate permissions can manage project permissions to their AWS resources, but AWS CodeStar manages project permissions automatically for IAM users\.
+IAM policies and roles grant permissions and access to that user based on the project role\.
 You can use the IAM console to create other policies that assign AWS CodeStar and other permissions to an IAM user\.

 For example, you might want to allow a user to view but not change an AWS CodeStar project\.
 In this case, you add the IAM user to an AWS CodeStar project with the Viewer role\.
 Every AWS CodeStar project has a set of policies that help you control access to the project\.
 In addition, you can control which users have access to AWS CodeStar\.